U.S. strikes at a Huawei prize: chip juggernaut HiSilicon

 Industry sources say Huawei has stockpiled chips, and the new U.S. rule will not go into full force for 120 days.
 U.S. officials also note that licenses could be granted for some technologies.
 HiSilicon can also keep using design software it has already acquired.

 Still, analysts agree HiSilicon is in a tough spot.
-Nearly all chip factories globally — including China’s leading foundry, Semiconductor Manufacturing International Corp — buy gear from the same equipment makers, led by U.S. firms Applied Materials Inc, Lam Research Corp and KLA Corp.
+Nearly all chip factories globally — including China’s leading foundry, Semiconductor Manufacturing International Corp (0981.HK) — buy gear from the same equipment makers, led by U.S. firms Applied Materials Inc (AMAT.O), Lam Research Corp (LRCX.O) and KLA Corp (KLAC.O).

 The new U.S. rule requires licenses for companies using U.S. machinery to build Huawei-designed chips and delivered to the Chinese firm.
 To be sure, the new rule will not catch items shipped to a third party, allowing HiSilicon’s fabricators like TSMC the ability to ship chips to HiSilicon’s device manufacturers who can send them directly to a customer.

-While there are alternatives to American machines - Japan’s Tokyo Electron Ltd, for example, makes gear that competes with Applied Materials - replacing U.S. technology is not as simple as swapping out a machine.
+While there are alternatives to American machines - Japan’s Tokyo Electron Ltd (8035.T), for example, makes gear that competes with Applied Materials - replacing U.S. technology is not as simple as swapping out a machine.

 “You almost have to think about it like a heart transplant,” said VLSI Research Chief Executive Dan Hutcheson, noting that chip production lines are finely calibrated systems where everything has to work well together.